-The purpose of the university's Policy Program is to make certain that through uniform rules, procedures and guidelines the university (i) complies with applicable laws, (ii) adopts operational efficiencies and best ethical practices, and (iii) promotes mission-centered values and objectives.
+The purpose of the university's Policy Program is to make certain that through uniform rules, procedures, and guidelines the university (i) complies with applicable laws, (ii) adopts operational efficiencies and best ethical practices, and (iii) promotes mission-centered values and objectives.
 The Program will make sure that the policies of the university are well developed, easy to understand, consistent with current policies and readily accessible to all constituencies.

-This policy addresses the process for developing, issuing and maintaining all university-wide policies and describes the relationship between policies and their related procedures.
+This policy addresses the process for developing, issuing, and maintaining all university-wide policies and describes the relationship between policies and their related procedures.
 All policies developed under this policy shall be applied university-wide unless specified otherwise.
-This policy applies to all university academic or administrative departments, faculty, staff and students on all campuses.
+This policy applies to all university academic or administrative departments, faculty, staff, and students on all campuses.
 This policy does not address the development of policies that are specific, and whose impact is limited, to individual administrative or academic units, and does not dictate the process for development of policies solely owned by faculty.

 a.
 Policy Development

 b.
-Policy Review Committee
+University Policy Advisory Committee

 c.
 Policy vs Procedures